missionpinball/mpf-docs/displays/index.rst

 ===============

 .. toctree::

-   :hidden:
+   Understanding Displays <display/index>
+   Slides <slide/index>

-   Widgets </displays/widgets/index>
+   Working with Widgets <widgets/index>
-   Creating reusable "named" widgets <reusable_widgets>
-   Animating widgets <animate_widgets>
-   Positioning widgets <widget_positioning>

-Pretty much every pinball machine has some type of display, whether it's 1980s-style 7-segment numeric displays, an early '90s- style alphanumeric display, a mono or color dot matrix display (DMD), or a modern LCD (which itself can either be a small LCD, like a "color DMD", or a huge one like what Jersey Jack has in the backbox of The Wizard of Oz and The Hobbit).
+Every electronic pinball machine has some type of display, whether it's 1980s-style 7-segment numeric displays, an early '90s-style alphanumeric display, a mono dot matrix display (DMD), a full color "RGB" DMD, or a modern LCD (which itself can either be a small LCD, like a "color DMD", or a huge one like what Jersey Jack has in the backbox of The Wizard of Oz and The Hobbit).